jaromilfrossard/permuco4brain/README.md

 The main function is `brainperm()` and it needs:

-1. `formula`: a formula object definig the design (right side) and a 3D array containing the signals.
+1. `formula`: a formula object defining the design (right side) and a 3D array containing the signals.
 The signal is a 3D array stored in the global environment.
 Its dimension is the design X times X channel.
 Each "rows" of the 3D array should be related to the corresponding row of the data.
-2. `data`: a dataframe containing the variables of the design.
+2. `data`: a data-frame containing the variables of the design.
-3. `graph`: an igraph object defining spatial adjacency of the channels (third dimension of the signal).
+3. `graph`: an `igraph` object defining spatial adjacency of the channels (third dimension of the signal).
 The names of the vertices should correspond to the names of the 3rd dimension of signal.

-You can inspect result using the `summary()` method and vizualize them using `image()`.
+You can inspect result using the `summary()` method and visualize them using `image()`.

 # Documentation

-1. The following vignette presents how to use `permuco4brain` in combinaison with `eeguana` :
+1. The following vignette presents how to use `permuco4brain` in combination with `eeguana` :

 `vignette("permuco4brain-with-eeguana", package = "permuco4brain")`

-You will find information how to extract the 3D array, the design dataframe and the graph from an `eeg_lst` object of the `eeguana` package.
-Check the `eeguana` package for preprocessing EEG data within `R` (https://github.com/bnicenboim/eeguana).
+You will find information how to extract the 3D array, the design data-frame and the graph from an `eeg_lst` object of the `eeguana` package.
+Check the `eeguana` package for pre-processing EEG data within `R` (https://github.com/bnicenboim/eeguana).

 2. The next vignette presents how to use `permuco4brain` with signals stored in edf files: